barrachri/Talks/will-tech-save-us/README.md

 ## Abstract

-> The new problems are not the consequences of incidental failure but of technological success
+> The new problems are not the consequences of incidental failure but of technological success.
+> Ernst f.
+Schumacher

 As such will tech save us?